DevLuDaley/django-forms/sidecar-django-forms.md

 `mv nandiasgarden/ projectnandiasgarden`

-the tutorial says nandiasgarden-project but "name-project" is an invalid proj name in py 3.8
+- the tutorial says nandiasgarden-project but "name-project" produces an error in py 3.8**

-rename project folder. add project to start of the name i.e folder => projectfolder or projectnandiasgarden for this project
+- rename project folder. add project to start of the name i.e folder => projectfolder or projectnandiasgarden for this project

-this helps differentiate between the project folder and the autogenerate folder (with the identaical project name) that lives in the project folder
+- this helps differentiate between the project folder and the autogenerate folder (with the identaical project name) that lives in the project folder

 open projectnandiasgarden